By now you know that teaching people how to sell and become Top Performers takes more than a one- or two-day event. It takes ongoing reinforcement.

 Sales training is a change initiative.
 Going through a single class in two days does not change the way sellers sell.
 Change happens over time, once sellers get back to work and start implementing newly learned skills.

-For a successful training initiative, you need to support this change.
+For the best sales training initiative, you need to support this change.
 Here are 5 sales training ideas to help you do just that:

 Develop a challenge: This works for 2 reasons: 1) We are creatures of habit.
 The more you can make desired behaviors a part of your sellers' regular routine, the more they will consistently perform them.
 2) Everyone (especially sellers) loves a good challenge.